symfony/symfony-docs/frontend/asset_mapper.rst

 Configuration Options
 ---------------------

-You can see very available configuration option and some info by running:
+You can see every available configuration option and some info by running:

 .. code-block:: terminal